m-yahya2006/warehousebot-python/README.md

-# WarehouseBot — Python Robot Simulator
+# WarehouseBot — Python Robot (Jupyter Notebook) Simulator

 ## Overview
 WarehouseBot is a beginner Python project where I am building a warehouse delivery robot using Object-Oriented Programming.
 The robot can move step by step, perform pickup and drop tasks, and track battery usage.